Malpura: Transport

 Malpura is situated on by a two-lane state Highway (SH-12) Jaipur-Malpura - Kekri - Bhilwara.
-Also on State Highway (37A) Diggi- Malpura- Todaraisingh- Chhan.
+Also on State Highway (37A) Dudu- Malpura- Todaraisingh- Chhan.
 Malpura is well connected by Road Transport.
 State Roadways buses run regularly here.
 Buses to Jaipur, Ajmer, Bhilwara, Tonk, Kekri, Shahpura are available from here.
 The erstwhile Metre Gauge railway line from Jaipur to Todaraisingh via Renwal-Phagi-Diggi-Malpura was functional.
 The line used to had regular train service from 1892 to 1992.
 In 1992 the Metre Gauge railway tracks was uprooted for gauge conversion to Broad Gauge.
 The Railway had not handled the track for the future Broad Gauge train services.
 Hence currently Malpura is not connected by Rail network since 1992 and thus the nearest Railway Station is Sanganer, 7.29 km from Jaipur, in Jaipur District And Kishangarh, 25.92 km from Ajmer in Ajmer District.
-Jaipur international Airport is 70 km from Malpura.
+Jaipur international Airport is 80 km from Malpura.